Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

     - [ ] The expiration date of your visa or residence permit
     - [ ] [If your residence permit expires soon](#if-your-residence-permit-expires-soon), ask for a *[[Fiktionsbescheinigung]]*[^23] - [More information](/guides/fiktionsbescheinigung)
 2. **Attach your application documents**
     Send all the required documents.
 Complete applications are processed faster.[^23] You can only upload 5 small documents.
 If possible, use PDF documents.
 You can [merge PDF documents](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make PDFs smaller](https://www.adobe.com/acrobat/online/compress-pdf.html) online.
+If you have too many documents, you can send them by post.[^29]
 3. **Send your message**
     If you get an error (*Anti-Spam-Schutz*), it's because you took too long to send your message.
 Just send it again.
 After you send the message, click *Zusammenfassung ausdrucken* to print the confirmation message.
 This is a proof of your residence permit application.
 You will not get a confirmation email.[^14]
 4. **Wait a few weeks**